FYSETC/FYSETC-Cheetah/README.md

 #### Method 1:  Upload the firmware with sdcard

-You need a bootloader first, please follow the README [here](https://github.com/FYSETC/FYSETC-Cheetah/tree/master/bootloader).
+You need to upload `bootloader` first, please follow the `README` in `bootloader` folder in this repository.
+Well, link is [github](https://github.com/FYSETC/FYSETC-Cheetah/tree/master/bootloader) or [gitee](https://gitee.com/fysetc/FYSETC-Cheetah/tree/master/bootloader).

 #### Method 2: Upload the firmware(windows,linux,Mac) - for Marlin